PyChina/weekly/content/Issue/issue-391.md

 - [Arduino 微控制嘼 + Python: 入门](https://pycoders.com/link/2735/web)
     + REAL PYTHON

 Discover how to use Arduino microcontrollers with Python to develop your own electronic projects.
-You’ll learn how to set up circuits and write applications with the Firmata protocol.
-You’ll control Arduino inputs and outputs and integrate the board with higher-level apps.
+You'll learn how to set up circuits and write applications with the Firmata protocol.
+You'll control Arduino inputs and outputs and integrate the board with higher-level apps.

 (`是也乎:`